Rosslyn BID Operations

 Safety and Transportation

-The Rosslyn BID coordinates directly with the Arlington County Police Department to keep Rosslyn safe.
-During the spring and summer months we contract an off-duty officer for the BID detail.
+The Rosslyn BID coordinates directly with the Arlington County Police Department (ACPD) to keep Rosslyn safe.
+During the spring and summer months the BID contracts an off-duty officer for the BID detail.
 This safety detail is called the “walking officer program” and takes place three times a week and focuses on business and resident engagement as well as addressing traffic and parking issues.
-Ambassadors also serve as extra eyes and ears for the Arlington County Police Department.
+Ambassadors also serve as extra eyes and ears for the ACPD.

 In many cases, the BID acts as a liaison between the local government and private entities that are cooperating to make infrastructure and community improvements.